Nasal Polyps (Allergic, Non-Allergic, Antrochoanal, Tumor)

 In its most basic definition, nasal polyps are grape-like growths that occur in the nose and sinus cavities.
 The VAST majority of nasal polyps are benign growths although there are some forms that may mimic nasal polyps, but are actually aggressive tumors and in some rare instances, even cancer.
-Below are two pictures of the nasal cavity taken by nasal endoscopy which is the quickest way to a diagnosis.
-One is normal and the other containing extensive nasal polyps.
+Below are several pictures of the nasal cavity taken by nasal endoscopy which is the quickest way to a diagnosis.
+One is normal and the others contain extensive nasal polyps.
 At the end of this webpage are CT scans.

 Normal appearing nasal cavity.
 Arrow is pointing at the inferior turbinate.

 Extensive nasal polyps denoted by the black arrows.
 The white arrow is pointing at the middle turbinate and the red arrow at the septum (both normal).
 This image was taken from knol.com.

 Sometimes, the nasal polyp can get so large, you can see it in the nostril.

 Sometimes, the nasal polyps can get so large that it can potentially even be seen in the mouth.
 If visible in the mouth, they appear as a semi-translucent, smooth surfaced mass that hangs down from behind the soft palate.

 Although experts may bicker over classification and definition, the simplest way of approaching nasal polyps is by dividing them into 4 categories.
 It is important to divide the nasal polyps in this manner as the treatment is somewhat different in each case.
 But, keep in mind that the initial approach may be very similar: